evilC/RDPTools/README.md

 ```

 RDPConnect uses ```ControlSend``` for all sending of keyboard input directly to the HWND of the RDP window(s), so it should be (reasonably) immune to the user performing other functions whilst RDPConnect is connecting.

+WARNING: Whilst RDPConnect does not store any passwords, in order to use it, you will probably need to store passwords on your disk.
+RDPConnect is NOT RECOMMENDED for use-cases where you wish to keep your password(s) private.
+It's primary use-case is intended for test environments and the like, where password secrecy is not an issue.